mgoddard/crdb-embeddings/README.md

 # CockroachDB: Semantic Search

 New in CockroachDB 24.2 is support for vectors.
-Now, we can store vector embeddings within CockroachDB with pgvector-compatible semantics to build AI-driven applications.
+Now we can store vector embeddings within CockroachDB with pgvector-compatible semantics to build AI-driven applications.
 Numerous built-in functions have been added for running similarity search across vectors.
+Here, we use the `<=>` (cosine similarity) operator.

 The caveat with this is that vector indexing is not supported in this release.
 Still, that won't stop us from experimenting with some semantic indexing and search.
 To make up for the lack of indexing on these vectors, we'll add a K-Means clustering step to our app and create an index on the cluster ID values which we'll map to the primary key of the table storing the data.
-This gives us a two phased approach to search: (1) use this index, (2) order the result set according to each row's cosine similarity to the query string.
+This gives us a two phased approach to search: (1) use this index, (2) order the resulting rows according to each row's cosine similarity to the query string.

 This demo can be run locally using the steps outlined below or in Kubernetes (K8s), adjacent to a